leneffets/awsserver/README.md

 ## Running the Server

 To start the HTTP server locally on port 3000, run the following command:
+    # Port may be changed via Environment, default 3000
+    export PORT=3000
     go run cmd/server/main.go

 ## Endpoints